AOL co-founder Case invests in e-commerce firm

 | SAN FRANCISCO

-SAN FRANCISCO Revolution Growth, an investment firm run by AOL Inc co-founder Steve Case, said on Thursday that it invested $40 million (26.1 million pounds) in e-commerce start-up Bigcommerce.
+SAN FRANCISCO Revolution Growth, an investment firm run by AOL Inc co-founder Steve Case, said on Thursday that it invested $40 million in e-commerce start-up Bigcommerce.

 Bigcommerce, launched in 2009 by Eddie Machaalani and Mitchell Harper, plans to use the money to expand internationally and promote its brand.